Music for Dance

 Jordan Lloyd + Ryan Wolf

 "JEROME," choreographed by Jordan Lloyd with original music by Ryan Wolfe and live saxophone accompaniment by Joseph Alan Johnson.
 Performed by Bree Breeden, Wendell Gray II, Mia Martelli, Mykel Marai Nairne, José Lapaz Rodriguez, and Kennedy Thomas.
-A free public performance held June 2nd and 3rd at the Stephen Decatur Middle School 35 schoolyard in Bedford-Stuyvesant, Brooklyn.
+Free public performances were held June 2nd and 3rd at the Stephen Decatur Middle School 35 schoolyard in Bedford-Stuyvesant, Brooklyn.
 Read the New York Times review >

 Gibney Company + Sonya Tayeh +The Bengsons